fidelity/kraan/docs/design/README.md

 From a controllers' perspective, reconciliation is where it attempts to bring the current state of the layer into its desired state.
 The reconciliation logic is kicked off whenever there is a change detected in the AddonLayer custom resource.
-It could be an addition, deletion or an update to the resource.Following is the step by step reconciliation logic in kraan.
+It could be an addition, deletion or an update to the resource.
 Whenever an event is received for an AddonLayer,

-* check whether prereqs.k8sVersion == cluster version.
+* Check whether the version of the Kubernetes API deployed on the cluster is greater than or equal to prereqs.K8sVersion.
   If the cluster is not yet in the expected version, return back without throwing an error.
   Controllers' periodic sync will trigger the reconcile next time.
-* execute a custom prune logic, where any addon that is present in the cluster but NOT in the remove the layer from the cluster.
+* execute a custom prune logic, where any addon that is present in the cluster but NOT in the repo will be removed from the cluster.
 Basically any addon that is not part of the current layer spec is removed from the cluster.
 Note that removal of an addon does not check for dependencies between layers.
 If the prune is not successful, then return an error, which should trigger an exponential